All Voter ID Cards will be valid until December 2021

 Yes, if you have your Voter ID card in your possession, please carry it to the renewal site.
 If not, still visit.

 If your ID card was issued in 2019, your new ID card will automatically be re-printed.

 Voter ID cards will be distributed in the 1st quarter of 2021.
 You will be contacted via text message when your card is ready for collection.

 Any person with a Voter ID card with an issue date 2015 or earlier will need to renew their card.

 The renewal exercise is for persons who are already registered to vote.
 If you are not registered to vote, please visit the nearest EOJ constituency office and apply for registration.

 No. We do not currently facilitate renewal online.
-You will have to visit any Voter ID Card Renewal Centre or EOJ constituency office.
+You will have to visit your EOJ constituency office.

 If you are unable to physically visit any of our offices during the renewal exercise because of any disability, you may contact the Returning Officer in your constituency to make arrangements for an EOJ Officer to provide assistance.

 There is no cost to renew your Voter ID card.